Glargod/LTPE/README.md

 - **Decision Prayer** (only on conundrum forks ≥4 candidates):
   `"I trust the guidance I receive from within."`

-After the decision spell, a single **logarithmic nudge** ("God is mysterious" style) is applied.
-The layer is skipped entirely on obvious straight paths to preserve efficiency.
+After the decision spell, a single **logarithmic nudge** is applied.
+The layer is skipped on obvious straight paths to preserve efficiency.

-This minimal version has shown consistent improvements across thousands of Monte-Carlo runs:
-- 8–15% reduction in steps/distance in most scenarios
-- 5–13% higher success rate
-- Particularly effective in high-uncertainty, escort, and predator-pressure situations
+What started as a playful “calling out to the universe” became a lightweight mechanism that consistently improves performance when the environment is hostile to pure logic.

 ## Performance Highlights

-Across extensive testing (caves, compounds, city-wide Amber Alerts, statewide manhunts, and "Frenzy & Fog" cognitive load tests):
+Tested across hundreds of thousands of Monte-Carlo runs — from solo cave escapes and predator chases to zero-defense cognitive load tests and large-scale panicked evacuations with saboteurs:

-- **LTPE + Minimal Spells** consistently outperforms pure LTPE and classic A*
+- **LTPE + v6.0 Minimal Ritual** consistently outperforms pure LTPE and classic A* by 8–16% in steps and 5–13% in success rate.
-- Strongest gains appear in complex escort/responsibility scenarios and under high cognitive load
+- Largest gains appear in high-uncertainty, escort, and multi-agent coordination scenarios under active interference.

 ## Use Cases